 - Visit our News and Updates section for the latest updates for our congregation.

 Filled with faith in the Lord Jesus and his ability to make all things work for our good, we entrust ourselves and our future to him.
-Due to the concern over Covid-19 and in obedience to government regulations,
+In obedience to current governmental and public health regulations,

 ALL regularly scheduled events at Grace Sugar Bush (Worship services, Bible classes, meetings, etc) are postponed until the ban on public gatherings is lifted or allows us to meet together again.